-Vaccination during pregnancy may provide infants protection against the coronavirus, CDC study finds
+Vaccination during pregnancy may provide infants protection against coronavirus, CDC study finds

 The CDC has for months recommended vaccination for those who are pregnant, breastfeeding or planning to become pregnant, noting that pregnancy increases the risk of severe problems from the virus.
 Studies have found a higher risk of hospitalization, intensive-care admission and death compared with the nonpregnant population.

-The risk of preterm birth and stillbirth is greater without vaccination.
+The risk of preterm birth and stillbirth is greater without coronavirus vaccination.
 Additionally, a study conducted by researchers in Scotland found that unvaccinated mothers are more likely to see their newborns die less than a month after birth.

 Research into other diseases, such as whooping cough and the flu, has found that immunization in pregnancy can provide protection to infants in the first six months of life.
 According to Meaney-Delman, this period is especially crucial for infants because they could develop serious illnesses but are not eligible to be vaccinated.